Topics Report on BioJapan 2023

 In her presentation, Ms. Namba pointed out that the number and quality of startups in Japan are still in their infancy, and that the lack of mobility of human resources in large companies has led to a decline in engagement and labor productivity, as well as hampered the development of excellent human resources.
 In large companies, the lack of mobility of human resources has led to a decline in engagement and labor productivity, and has also hindered the development of excellent human resources.
 On the other hand, he mentioned that DeNA continues to focus on developing human resources that can accelerate innovation in Japan as a whole, without enclosing them within the company, by introducing stretch assignments, a shake-hands system, and support for employee spin-outs, in order to increase employee motivation and support independence.

-Chairman and Representative Director, Daiichi Sankyo Company, Limited andCEO Mr. Jun Manabe Chairman and CEO, Daiichi Sankyo Company, Limited
+Chairman and Representative Director, Daiichi Sankyo Company, LimitedCEO Sunao Manabe Mr. Chairman and CEO, Daiichi Sankyo Company, Limited

-Mr. Jun Manabe *1
+Mr. Sunao Sunao Manabe *1

-In his presentation, Mr. Manabe noted that many pharmaceutical companies have been providing pharmaceuticals with the mission of providing medicines that meet diverse medical needs, and that the industry has been redefined as Healthcare as a Service (HaaS) amid the demand for a shift in thinking from industrial capitalism to digital capitalism, It was shown that the industry is expected to become a total care platform provider by utilizing big data and digital technology along with the diversification of drug discovery modalities, and by developing a data linkage and sharing system centered on genetic testing and personalized medicine.
+In his presentation, Mr. Manabe noted that many pharmaceutical companies have been providing pharmaceuticals with the mission of providing medicines that meet diverse medical needs, and that the industry has been redefined as Healthcare as a Service (HaaS) amid the need for a shift in thinking from industrial capitalism to digital capitalism, It was shown that the industry is expected to become a total care platform provider by utilizing big data and digital technology along with the diversification of drug discovery modalities, and by developing a data linkage and sharing system centered on genetic testing and personalized medicine.
 In addition to the provision of health and medical solutions, it was also noted that in this era, measures to solve social issues with a focus on patients, as well as collaboration with various stakeholders, will become increasingly important.
 He concluded by stating that Daiichi Sankyo, in collaboration with its partners, has launched a project to build a total care ecosystem, and that in the coming era of HaaS, the company will contribute to the transformation of healthcare and the sustainability of society.

 • 1